-Indirect Facilities & Administrative (F&A) Costs
+Indirect Facilities & Administrative (F&A) Costs.

 Indirect costs are allowable under this program as described in 2 C.F.R. § 200.414.
-With the exception of recipients who have never received a negotiated indirect cost rate as described in 2 C.F.R. § 200.414(f), recipients must have an approved indirect cost rate agreement with their cognizant federal agency to charge indirect costs to this award.
-A copy of the approved rate (a fully executed, agreement negotiated with the applicant's cognizant federal agency) is required at the time of application, and must be provided to DHS/FEMA before indirect costs are charged to the award.
+With the exception of recipients who have never received a negotiated

+Page 8 of 25 FY 2017 HSNTP NDPC NOFO indirect cost rate as described in 2 C.F.R. § 200.414(f), recipients must have an approved indirect cost rate agreement with their cognizant Federal agency to charge indirect costs to this award.
+A copy of the approved rate (a fully executed, agreement negotiated with the applicant's cognizant Federal agency) is required at the time of application, and must be provided to DHS/FEMA before indirect costs are charged to the award.